View MapView Map

 Can’t decide where to start or what to include on your family road trip?
 With 15 Signature Discovery Points scattered across the coastline, ticking some must-see spots off the list is a great way to enjoy the most unique places along the Wild Atlantic Way.

-Visit sandy seascapes, windswept clifftops, salty-aired headlands, and island hideaways with glorious edge-of-the-world vistas.
-Get the gang a special Wild Atlantic Way Passport and even mark each stop on your journey with customised stamps.
+Visit sandy seascapes, windswept clifftops, scenic headlands and island hideaways with edge-of-the-world vistas.
+Get the gang a special Wild Atlantic Way Passport and mark each stop on your journey with customised stamps.

 Striking cliffs and sea views at Malin Head, Co.
 Donegal